Alberto San Juan: Career

-He landed his big screen debut with a bit part in You Shall Die in Chafarinas (1995).
-Jointly with Guillermo Toledo, Nathalie Poza and Ernesto Alterio, San Juan founded the theatre group 'Ración de oreja', which merged with Andrés Lima's 'Riesgo' into the theatre company Animalario.
+San Juan landed his big screen debut with a bit part in You Shall Die in Chafarinas (1995).
+Jointly with Guillermo Toledo, Nathalie Poza and Ernesto Alterio, San Juan founded the theatre group 'Ración de oreja', which merged with Andrés Lima's 'Riesgo' into the theatre company Animalario, upon the premiere of San Juan's debut as a playwright, Animalario.
+Bonitas historias de entretenimiento sobre la humillación cotidiana de existir.
 His first film success and main film role was Juanma Bajo Ulloa's Airbag (1997).
 For his character of Paco, a scoundrel, actors Javier Bardem and Viggo Mortensen were previously considered.
+In the late 1990s, together with his friends Ernesto Alterio and Guillermo Toledo, he went on to land film credits in Sleepless in Madrid, Washington Wolves, and The Ugliest Woman in the World.